 Brakes are for more than just stopping: they help you set up the bike in turns and jumps.
 Which is why we pay so much attention to detail like brake pads.
 They’re designed to last longer and give you even more stopping power—a real win/win to help you win.

-Along with the new air filter, the airbox shape helps deliver more torque.
+The air filter and airbox shape are designed to help deliver more torque.
 You can access the airbox through the left number plate.
-And because the new filter has no rubber gasket where it interfaces with the intake boot, cleaning and servicing the filter is faster and less messy than ever.
+And because the filter has no rubber gasket where it interfaces with the intake boot, cleaning and servicing the filter is faster and less messy than ever.

 Kickstarting?
 Maybe if you’re riding in the vintage class, but not here.
 By ditching the kickstarter entirely, our engineers can make the CRF450RX lighter.
 Electric starters and lithium-ion batteries are so light now and so good that putting them on a bike like this is a win/win combination.
 And winning is what a CRF450RX is all about.

-Check out the controls on the new 2021 CRF450RX.
-We’ve made them lighter, and more intuitive.
 Controls used to be your bike’s shifter, clutch, and brakes.
 Now you have things like launch assist, selectable power modes, and more.
-We believe they should be easy to use, and we’ve just made them easier.

 Honda’s Unicam® cylinder heads combine the best of single- and double-overhead-cam designs.
 The configuration contributes to a compact engine that saves weight over a comparable dual-overhead-camshaft motor and also permits a narrow included valve angle.
 This flattens the combustion chamber to facilitate ignition flame propagation, allowing a high compression ratio.
 Since less space is taken up in the cylinder head, the camshaft sits lower in the head for a more compact engine and a lower center of gravity.

 You can’t see this unless you take the engine apart, but you’ll notice it on the track.
-Our engineers redesigned the auto decompression hardware, and also moved it from the right side of the cam to the left.
+Our engineers redesigned the auto decompression hardware last year, and also moved it from the right side of the cam to the left.
 The result is less stalling at extreme low RPM (think deep into a turn without downshifting) as well as better rideability.

 The CRF450RX features a downdraft intake tract and FI body to help increase both power and fuel-metering precision.
 It’s part of the reason the CRF450RX offers such explosive power and massive torque, especially out of the starting line and in the critical first 100 feet of the race to the first turn.